The Saints: Our Empathetic Brothers and Sisters

 While the world is not currently fighting a pandemic, turning for help is a universal human response during tribulations of life.
 We all have our little everyday battles and crosses.
 And beyond our daily strife are those extra sufferings along the way.

 In my own life I find myself looking for understanding and compassion particularly through my family.
-I have 4 sisters and 2 brothers and have a different relationship with each siblin.
+I have four sisters and twp brothers and have a different relationship with each sibling.
 Whenever I need to vent a frustration, ask a favor, look for advice, cry on a shoulder, share an interesting tidbit or joyful moment, I choose the family member who will understand and listen the most.
 And the sibling changes with each situation.

 And just as in real life, I look to saints, also my brothers and sisters, that can be the most help in my current situation.
 Over the years our family has built up an arsenal of empathetic saints who will help and listen to us in our times of need.
 Some of the saints our family turns to frequently: